Try Premium+ free for 7 days. Sign up and start learning now.

 With this in mind, don’t forget to experiment and try new things and guitar scales.
 Once you feel comfortable playing the major scale, there’s always more to learn and practice, so keep reading.

 This scale, like its major counterpart, is the base for all other minor scales.
 As with the earlier example, you can think of this one as the minor pentatonic with two added notes.

 The same warning applies as before: Those two notes aren’t always safe bets, but they are worth the risk and time it takes to master them.
 So practice the minor scale to make your playing even more exciting (and impressive) for yourself and your fellow band members.
 Here’s a diagram of the scale in the key of G:

 G Minor Scale

 As before, notice the root note in red and the differences with the minor pentatonic in blue.

-For all these scales, practice slowly, up and down, in different keys and always starting and ending on the root note.
+Practice different guitar scales — slowly, up and down, in different keys — and always start and end on the root note.
 Once you memorize them, get a backing track and start playing on top of it with each scale.
-If you find a backing track in C minor, try playing over it with the C minor pentatonic, the C blues scale or the C minor scale.
+If you find a backing track in C minor, try playing over it with the C minor pentatonic, the C blues scale, or the C minor scale.
 Likewise, if you find a backing track in G major that you enjoy, try playing over it with the G major pentatonic or the G major scale.

-Have fun with it and don’t disregard the practice of improvisation, even if it’s just 5 minutes a day.
-A typical guitar solo is 30–40 seconds, so 5 minutes of practice are worth 7 to 10 guitar solos!
+Have fun with it, and don’t disregard the practice of improvisation, even if it’s just five minutes a day.
+A typical guitar solo is 30 to 40 seconds, so five minutes of practice are worth seven to 10 guitar solos!

 Whatever you do, don’t be afraid of experimentation and making mistakes.
-Although learning scales may take some time and effort, you will find that exploring the world of guitar scales is extremely rewarding.
+Although learning scales may take some time and effort, you’ll find that exploring the world of guitar scales is extremely rewarding.